AlinaIone/Weather-website/README.md

 * [Project Status](#project-status)

 ## Description
+The Weather Website is designed to facilitate the accessibility of weather information for some of the notable cities in Romania.

+**Key Features**
+- **City Selection:** Easily switch between cities of interest using the intuitive dropdown menu.
+- **Persistent Settings:** Your chosen city is saved with localStorage, ensuring your preference remains across visits to the site.
+- **Enhanced Navigation:** We've implemented a convenient scroll button to speed up your interaction and reduce scrolling time.

-This project is structured in two parts:
+This project consists of two parts, both powered by JavaScript:

-- The first part uses [Current weather data](https://openweathermap.org/current) API and displays city, time, temperature, real feel, a short description and wind speed.
+1. The first part utilizes the [Current weather data](https://openweathermap.org/current) API a to fetch and display real-time weather information, including city, time, temperature, real feel, a short description, and wind speed.
-- The second part uses [5 day weather forecast](https://openweathermap.org/forecast5) API and displays 5 day weather forecast, every 3 hours.
+1. The second part makes use of the [5 day weather forecast](https://openweathermap.org/forecast5) API to present a detailed 5-day weather forecast, updated every 3 hours, all driven by JavaScript.

-Weather website project offers the possibility _to change current city_ between the above and _store the choice in localStorage_.

 ## Technologies